WEREMSOFT/raylib-wiki-fork/Working-on-Windows.md

 ## Building Library

-To build your raylib game for GNU/Linux you need to download raylib git repository. raylib already comes with ready-to-use makefiles and CMake system to compile source code, examples and templates.
+To build your raylib game for Windows you need to download raylib git repository. raylib already comes with ready-to-use makefiles and CMake system to compile source code, examples and templates.
+You can alternative download *raylib Windows Installer*.

 **raylib Windows Installer** comes with all the required tool to develop with raylib, those tools are:
  * C Compiler (TCC or MinGW) - To compile the code, it includes all required system libraries.